aismaanly/capstone-aetheria/README.md

 ## 🤖 Features
 - **Read File Capability**: Enables file uploads with basic explanations for easy understanding.
 - **Save Conversation**: Allows users to save and revisit past chats for reference.
+- **Conversation Management**: Allows switching between bot behaviors and retrieving past conversations using SQLAlchemy.
 - **Response Control**: Enables control over the length of responses by adjusting tokens per message.
 - **Customizable Creativity**: Provide temperature settings to fine-tune the chatbot's response creativity.
-- **User-Friendly Interface**: Developed using Streamlit to ensure an intuitive and engaging experience.
-- **Conversation Management**: Allows switching between bot behaviors and retrieving past conversations using SQLAlchemy.
+- **Chatbot Personalities**: Provides a variety of vibrant chatbot personalities to select from, enhancing the engagement of interactions.

 ## ⚙️ Installation
 1. Clone the Repository